bash/tautropfen.space/content/_index.md

 sort_by = "date"
 +++

-Thoughts, ramblings and possibly poems by Tau.
+Musings, ramblings and possibly poems by Tau.